Updates

 ✍ Mains Practice Question

-Discuss the implications of India’s demographic transition from a youthful population dividend to an ageing society.
-Examine the economic, social, and governance challenges posed by this shift and suggest policy measures to address the emerging ageing challenge.
+Examine India’s demographic transition from a youthful population dividend to an ageing population.
+Analyse the economic and social challenges posed by this shift and suggest policy measures to address them.
 (250 words)

 250 Words15 Marks